ireade/gulp-email-workflow/README.md

 2. Compiles SCSS to CSS
 3. Inlines the `inline.css` file and embeds the `embedded.css` file
 4. Generates a preview of emails
+5. Creates a zip of the build directory for upload (optional)